Bergsala: Current operations

 Bergsala's headquarters in Kungsbacka are located at Marios gata 21 (Mario's Street 21), named after the famous Nintendo character Mario.
 Early on, the company had constructed a statue with Mario on top of it outside of its headquarters, which generally was considered a poor rendition of the character and had been compared to Saddam Hussein.
 In 2016, it replaced the statue with a more true-to-form version of Mario atop of a warp pipe.

 In December 2019, Bergsala, as well as other Bergsala Holding-owned distributors, were combined with Bergsala Holding's developer and publisher Thunderful to create the Thunderful Group.
 Within the Thunderful Group, Bergsala became part of the Thunderful Distribution branch.

+Controversies

+In early May 2025, it was reported that around 80 complaints had been submitted within less than a month against Bergsala AB, the company that imports Nintendo's game consoles into Sweden and holds exclusive distribution rights for Nintendo products in the country.
+Several complaints noted that the upcoming Nintendo Switch 2 console was priced about 30 percent higher in Sweden than in the rest of Europe.